adityaxxz/Boss-Bridge-Audit/README.md

 - The owner of the bridge can pause operations in emergency situations.
 - Because deposits are permissionless, there's an strict limit of tokens that can be deposited.
 - Withdrawals must be approved by a bridge operator.

-We plan on launching `L1BossBridge` on both Ethereum Mainnet and ZKSync.

 ## Boss Bridge Explained in a nutshell